alihakimtaskiran/Glimy/README.md

   - **r** : Radius of the Cylinder.
 It may take an integer.
 All units are # of grid cells.
   - **h** : Height of the Cylinder.
 It may take an integer.
 All units are # of grid cells.
   - **layer** : Priority of the object.
 It is an integer and maximum can take 1000.
 The less **layer** value, the more prior the object.
 It is useful where you want to design object are overlapping like open access cavity dielectric waveguides.
   - **e** : Relative permittivity of the object.
-It may take float ot int.
+It may take float ot int for isotropic materials, 3×3 array/list/tuple for anisotropic materials.
 It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
   - **mu** : Relative permeability of the object.
-It may take float ot int.
+It may take float ot int for isotropic materials, 3×3 array/list/tuple for anisotropic materials.
 It is not restricted to be less than 1 intentionally.
+  - **time** : It determines in which time the object is seen and dissappear.
+If the object is eternal, <code>time=None</code>; otherwise <code>time=(start, stop)</code>, it is a list/tuple of start and stop durations.